randyverishop/airflow/BREEZE.rst

 * 25433 -> forwarded to postgres database -> postgres:5432
 * 23306 -> forwarded to mysql database  -> mysql:3306

-You can connect to those ports/databases using:
+You can connect to these ports/databases using:

 * Webserver: ``http://127.0.0.1:28080``
 * Postgres: ``jdbc:postgresql://127.0.0.1:25433/airflow?user=postgres&password=airflow``
 * Mysql: ``jdbc:mysql://localhost:23306/airflow?user=root``

-Note that you need to start the webserver manually with ``airflow webserver`` command if you want to connect to the webserver (you can use ``tmux`` to multiply terminals).
+You need to start the webserver manually with the ``airflow webserver`` command if you want to connect to the webserver.
+You can use ``tmux`` to multiply terminals.

-For databases you need to run ``airflow db reset`` at least once (or run some tests) after you started Airflow Breeze to get the database/tables created.
-You can connect to databases with IDE or any other Database client:
+For databases, you need to run ``airflow db reset`` at least once (or run some tests) after you started Airflow Breeze to get the database/tables created.
+You can connect to databases with IDE or any other database client:

 .. image:: images/database_view.png
     :align: center
     :alt: Database view

-You can change host port numbers used by setting appropriate environment variables:
+You can change the used host port numbers by setting appropriate environment variables:

 * ``WEBSERVER_HOST_PORT``
 * ``POSTGRES_HOST_PORT``